SiR-Frazier/portfolio-site/README.md

 * _Clone this GitHub repository_

+* _Run bundle install (Note you may need to update certain versions on your computer)_

+* _Visit http://localhost:3000/ on your preferred browser._

 ## Support and Contact Details

-_To suggest changes, submit a pull request in the GitHub repository._
+_To suggest changes, submit a pull request in the GitHub repository or feel free to contact me at bx.frazier@gmail.com._

 ## Technologies Used

 * HTML
+* CSS
 * Bootstrap
 * Ruby
 * Rails